-- (1) A regular direct deduction order must specify - (a) the amounts, or a method for calculating the amounts, to be deducted (see section 22), - (b) when amounts are to be deducted and paid to the Minister, and - (c) the penalties that may be imposed for a failure to comply (see section 53). - (2) A regular direct deduction order may specify different amounts, or different methods for calculating the amounts, to be deducted at different times. - (3) A lump sum direct deduction order must specify - (a) the amount, or method for calculating the amount, to be deducted, - (b) when the amount is to be deducted and paid to the Minister, and - (c) the penalties that may be imposed for a failure to comply (see section 53). - (4) A direct deduction order may not require an amount to be deducted from a person's bank account before the end of the period of 28 days beginning with the day after the day on which the Minister complies with section 17(7). - (5) A bank must comply with a direct deduction order. - (6) If (apart from this subsection) a bank would be required to make a deduction and payment under a direct deduction order on a day that is not a working day, the obligation to make the deduction and payment applies in relation to the next working day after that day.
+- (1) A regular direct deduction order must specify - (a) the amounts to be deducted (see section 22), - (b) when amounts are to be deducted and paid to the Minister, and - (c) the penalties that may be imposed for a failure to comply (see section 54). - (2) A regular direct deduction order may specify different amounts to be deducted at different times. - (3) A lump sum direct deduction order must specify - (a) the amount to be deducted, - (b) when the amount is to be deducted and paid to the Minister, and - (c) the penalties that may be imposed for a failure to comply (see section 54). - (4) A direct deduction order may not require an amount to be deducted from a person's account before the end of the period of 28 days beginning with the 15 day after the day on which the Minister complies with section 17(7). - (5) A bank must comply with a direct deduction order. - (6) If (apart from this subsection) a bank would be required to make a deduction and payment under a direct deduction order on a day that is not a working day, the obligation to make the deduction and payment applies in relation to the next working day after that day.